dsancheznet/terminal-utilities/README.md

 · vlc ( which provides nvlc )

+· jq ( allows to extract the json data from radio browser )

 `clitube` allows to search youtube for videos and permits to play them, all from the command line

+Installing all neccessary dependencies under Debian is accomplished by `sudo apt install jq yt-dlp vlc`
+Note that the non-free repo has to be activated.

 ## font_installer.sh